Generate a Test Spec File

 CLI command.

-- Utterance: Natural language statement, question, or command to test the agent.
+Utterance (Required) - A natural-language statement, question, or command to test the agent.
 Enter utterances that you expect the users of your agent to use.
 For example: “Who is working the front desk today at noon?”
 Or “Send me the list of customer complaints from yesterday.”

-- Expected topic: The API name of the topic that you expect the agent to use when it responds to the utterance.
-The command gets the list of topics from the local metadata associated with your agent, specifically GenAiPlugin.
+Expected topic (Required) - The API name of the topic that you expect the agent to use when it responds to the utterance.
+The command gets the list of topics from the local metadata components in your Salesforce DX project that are associated with your agent, specifically GenAiPlugin.

-- Expected actions: The API name of one or more actions associated with the topic that you expect the agent to use.
-The command gets the list of actions from the local metadata associated with the agent topic, specifically GenAiFunction.
+Expected actions (Required) - The API name of one or more actions associated with the topic that you expect the agent to use.
+The command gets the list of actions from the local metadata components in your Salesforce DX project associated with the agent topic, specifically GenAiFunction.

-- Expected outcome: Natural language description of the expected outcome of the test case.
+Expected outcome (Required) - A natural-language description of the expected outcome of the test case.
 For example, “Anna is working the front desk.”
 Or “The list of customer complaints is provided.”

 This is an example of a generated test spec file for the Resort_Manager